How could soybeans help heal diabetic ulcers?

 You can’t see it and you’ve probably never heard of it, but inside all plant material is one very special substance.
 It’s known for its ability to provide both strength and reinforcement to materials it is added to.
 It’s called nanocellulose.

 University of Melbourne Professor Amanda Ellis from Chemical and Biomolecular Engineering and Dr Daniel Heath from Biomedical Engineering are spending the next 12 months researching methods of extraction for nanocellulose.
 The pair has plans to use the substance to make more effective hydrogels to promote the healing of skin cells.
 If successful, this could help heal diabetic ulcers and provide relief to patients who have burns.
-Current hydrogels in market are not tough enough for loadbearing applications such as diabetic foot ulcers, and the duo hopes that nanocellulose-reinforced gel will be able to deliver better results.
+Current hydrogels in market are not tough enough for loadbearing applications such as diabetic foot ulcers, but the duo hopes that nanocellulose-reinforced gel will be able to deliver better results.

 Speaking about his research, Dr Heath said, “Chronic wounds [such as diabetic ulcers] are a huge unaddressed problem, and require a new generation of materials for their treatment.
 I hope to be part of the development of these new wound dressings”.